-Do you have a flooded basement in Iowa?
-Don't let moisture and water cause musty odors, mold growth and reduce your indoor air quality.
-At Jerry's Waterproofing, we can capture ground water before it seeps into your basement to keep your basement dry.
+Do you have a flooded basement in Nebraska or Iowa?
+Don't let moisture and water cause musty odors, mold growth, or reduce your indoor air quality.
+At Jerry's Waterproofing, we can capture groundwater before it seeps into your basement to keep your basement dry.
 Unfortunately, not all drainage systems are alike.
 That's why you need to have the right drainage system to effectively channel water away from a basement.
 By investing in a basement drainage system along the wall of your basement, you can collect water before it enters the floors and between the walls.
-We offer innovative basement drainage solutions for homes in Iowa.
+We offer innovative basement drainage solutions for homes in Iowa and Nebraska.

-What causes wet basements?
-Not only are wet basements a nuisance, they cause structural damage for Iowa and Nebraska homes.
+Not only are wet basements a nuisance, but they can also cause structural damage for Iowa and Nebraska homes.
 In many cases, a dehumidifier is not the only solution.
-By taking a few prevention measures, you can eliminate future problems from occurring.
+By taking a few preventative measures, you can eliminate future problems from occurring.
 First, make sure there isn't runoff from gutters.
 Directing them away from the foundation can eliminate water leakage.
 Second, basement cracks should be sealed or repaired to prevent further damage.
 Lastly, check the grade sloping of the house.
-The back-filled soil settles against the house, creating low spots.
+The back-filled soil can settle against the house, creating low spots.
 These are just some things that you can consider when you have a wet basement.

-If you suspect groundwater swelling may be the culprit, then contact our professional for a basement drainage system.
-Regardless of what is causing your water leakage, we'll locate the source of our water issues before it destroys your home's structure.
+If you suspect groundwater swelling may be the culprit, then contact our professional for a free estimate on a basement drainage system.
+Regardless of what is causing your water leakage in Iowa and Nebraska, we'll locate the source of your water issues before it destroys your home's structure.

 Sump pumps are extremely useful because they keep groundwater from